mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_intermediate/index.md

  - **Tipo UI Type**: perspective
  - **Perspective Field**: department

 To specify that a Tipo is a Perspective, we set its `Tipo UI Type` to `perspective`.
-We also add a `Perspective Field` to it.
-This field will...
+We've also added a `Perspective Field` to it.
+With this, any Tipo record that is created as part of this Perspective will have a field added to it named after the set `Perspective Field`.

-TODO: What is Perspective Field?

 The `tipo_id` of a Perspective Tipo is stored against every Tipo instance created within the Perspective